vaimo/composer-patches/README.md

 ## Environment Variables

-* COMPOSER_PATCHES_REAPPLY_ALL - will force all patches to be re-applied
 * COMPOSER_PATCHES_FATAL_FAIL - exit after first patch failure is encountered
 * COMPOSER_PATCHES_SKIP_PACKAGES - comma-separated package names to exclude from patching, useful when maintaining patches on package upgrade.
 Does not affect bundled patches.